TolikPylypchuk/SharpHook/docs/articles/hooks.md

 events is the `IGlobalHook` itself.

-It also contains the `Run` and `RunAsync` methods which run the global hook. `Run` runs it on the current thread, blocking it until the global hook is disposed. `RunAsync` runs the global hook in a non-blocking way and returns a `Task` – this task is finished when the hook is stopped or disposed.
+It also contains the `Run` and `RunAsync` methods which run the global hook. `Run` runs it on the current thread, blocking it until the global hook is stopped. `RunAsync` runs the global hook in a non-blocking way and returns a `Task` – this task is finished when the hook is stopped or disposed.
 Since the underlying native API is blocking, the only way to run the hook in a non-blocking way is to run it on a separate thread, and all default implementations do just that.

-You can specify in the hook constructors whether `RunAsync` should create a background thread or not.
+You can specify whether `RunAsync` should create a background thread or not.
 Background threads don't block the application from exiting if all other threads have finished executing.
-By default the created thread will not be a background thread.
+By default, the created thread will not be a background thread.

 You can subscribe to events after the hook is started.